Who are we?

 How do we do our work?

 Within the AAN and across campus, this work requires collaboration, coordination, and commitment to inclusive and diverse working environments.
-Our work is (a) grounded in research and evidence, (2) privileges innovation as a way to promote growth and development, and (3) designed to improve our institution’s culture with regard to academic advancement.
-Across our work, we seek to facilitate alignment between career goals of individual faculty and academic staff and institutional responsibilities.
+Our work (1) is grounded in research and evidence, (2) privileges innovation as a way to promote growth and development, and (3) is designed to improve our institution’s culture with regard to academic advancement.
+Across our work, we seek to facilitate connections between career goals of individual faculty and academic staff and institutional priorities.

 How are we organized?